Riverscapes/pyBRAT/docs/Documentation/Standards/documentation.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/5wTvqMnCZio" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ### Making a More Complicated Edit Localy & Pushing Up

 You can use any text editor for editing markdown.
 [Typora](https://typora.io/) is a free text editor specifically for markdown that has the added advantage that it can render the code in the application so you can preview it.

 Below, I illustrate some edits using  [Typora](https://typora.io/) and my favorite local GIT client, [GitKraken]( [Typora](https://typora.io/)).
-I also am using a local version of [Jekyll](http://riverscapes.northarrowresearch.com/Technical_Reference/jekyll_toolbox.html#running-jekyll-locally) so I can preview the changes in a web browser before uploading or committing them.
+I also am using a local version of Jekyll and Linux ([see here for how](http://riverscapes.northarrowresearch.com/Technical_Reference/jekyll_toolbox.html#running-jekyll-locally)) so I can preview the changes in a web browser before uploading or committing them.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/aIqSoQwi0N4" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ### Spellchecking in Typora

 Always, spellcheck your markdown.
 In  [Typora](https://typora.io/) that is simple:
 <iframe width="560" height="315" src="https://www.youtube.com/embed/VAOSId6Cyi4" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ------
 ## Authoring New Content